 Globalization theory analyzes how linkages and interconnections across and beyond conventional borders and boundaries are forged by people, political regimes, social movements, corporate enterprise, and culture industries.
 The emphasis is on the causes, signs, and possibilities of globalization with view to mobile populations, permeable borders, transnational flows of capital, and the traffic of culture across space or historical time.
 Courses examine how global fluidities, mobilities, and connections have been forged, the various dynamic and unpredictable responses of people in diverse locations to global processes, and the implications of global processes for a shared future.
-This immersion is closed to students majoring in international and global studies and sociology and anthropology.
+This immersion is closed to students majoring in international and global studies and sociology and anthropology who have chosen the sociology or anthropology track.

 |Choose three of the following:*|